ClaytonAndTheClayTones/samson-core-data-service/README.md

 ON ALL TABLES IN SCHEMA public TO service;

 GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA public to service;

+ALTER DEFAULT PRIVILEGES FOR ROLE migrator IN SCHEMA public GRANT SELECT, UPDATE, INSERT, DELETE ON TABLES TO service;
 ```
 This is important for setting up the roles that would already exist in a deployed database.